IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

     jdbc_paging_enabled => true
     jdbc_page_size => 1000
     ```
 11. Click `Save`.
-Guardium validates the new connector, and enables the universal connector if it was disabled.
-    After it is validated, it appears in the Configure Universal Connector page.
+Guardium validates the new connector and displays it in the Configure Universal Connector page.

 ## 5. JDBC load-balancing configuration,